 Meeting millennial learner needs is, once again, a question of content accessibility.
-Learning content must be mobile accessible mobile accessible, and access to the expertise of peer mentors should also be encouraged.
+Learning content must be mobile accessible, and access to the expertise of peer mentors should also be encouraged.
 As such, it’s important that your learning content facilitates social learning.

 Meet tomorrow’s leader